Fake-Face/Discord-Stickers-Unlocker/README.md

 Unlock Discord Developer Options where you can find a lots of stuff whose the Stickers that you can't access on any "Public Beta Version"

 # Information
-Don't stessed out about the message showed in the console, this code don't content any token grabber or any malicious code ;) You can buy the different packs of emote for a price of $1.99 for Nitro Users & $2.99 for Non-Nitro Users
+- Don't stessed out about the message showed in the console, this code don't content any token grabber or any malicious code ;)
+- You can buy the different packs of emote for a price of $1.99 for Nitro Users & $2.99 for Non-Nitro Users
+- After reloading your Discord Client, the Developer Options will disappear but not the Stickers and other options (if you activated them)

 # Process
 To unlock the stickers, it's pretty simple :